 - A time (value like

 1h) that is used to determine the amount of time between checkpoint writes for the store.
 A higher value increases the recovery time but might make checkpoints happen less frequently.
+The value of this directive can affect performance.
+See the discussion in the Performance Tuning document.

 A time (value like